SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 # MetaUI Architecture

-This document describes `MetaUI framework` fundamentals and tries to explain you how things are connected in order to render pages on the fly without using templates.
-We will also look at the implementation aspects in the Typescript (Javascript) environment, what are the limitations and workarounds that we need to follow.
+This document describes `MetaUI framework` fundamentals and also shows you the the implementation aspects in the Typescript (Javascript) environment, what are the limitations and workarounds that we need to follow.

-_`Note: If you are trying to integrate MetaUI into your project you might want to read this documents first!`_
+_`Note: If you are trying to integrate MetaUI into your project you might want to read this document first!`_